Accessibility Barriers

 Reporting an Accessibility Barrier

-If you encounter a physical, electronic, or programmatic barrier on the Alfred University campus or its website, please help us identify the barrier so we can take appropriate action.
-Accessibility concerns may be reported using the Questions/Comments form.
+If you encounter a physical, electronic, or programmatic barrier on the Alfred University campus or its website, please help us by identifying the barrier so we can take appropriate action.
+Accessibility concerns may be reported using the Website Questions/Comments/Concerns form that goes to webmaster who can make sure your concern is directed to the appropriate person.

 Kayleigh Jones